Time to read: 7 min

-We’ve explored interference fits and all their design limitations, but dowel pins have another application: slip fits.
+We’ve previously explored interference fits (press fits), using a dowel pin as an example, to explore interference fit design limitations.
+Using the example of dowel pins, there is another important application: slip fits (aka push fits or clearance fits).
 While interference fits create tight assembly tolerances, slip fits are just the opposite—they can easily give you a self-locating assembly, making manufacturing easier when needing close alignment.
-Want to know more?
+Want to know more about slip fit geometry and slip fit tolerances?
 Read on!

-Obvious from the name “slip fit” is this: The parts must have minimal assembly friction.
-The goal of a slip fit is easy alignment, requiring enough space around the dowel that alignment is easier: no excessively tight fits.
-How much is excessive?
+To make a slip fit work, the parts must be able to slip into place, meaning there must be minimal assembly friction.
+The goal of a slip fit is easy alignment, requiring enough space around the dowel that alignment is easier: no excessively tight fits – this concept is commonly known as slip fit clearance.
+How much clearance is excessive?
 More on that in a moment, but first, the ideal uses of slip fits.

-A rule of design for assembly (DFA) is to avoid tight tolerances.
+A rule of design for assembly (DFA) is to avoid tight tolerances, where possible.
 If slip fits are only for aligning tight geometry, should we redesign the parts for looser tolerances?

-Yes and no. Sometimes, especially in machinery design, you can’t have the loose tolerances which would be ideal—a head bolting onto an engine block needs to be exactly there.
-Dowel pins are perfect for this: They hold the two parts in correct alignment, allowing relaxed tolerances around bolt location and hole diameter.
+Sometimes, especially in machinery design, you can’t have the loose tolerances which would be ideal; because, for example, a head bolting onto an engine block needs to be exactly positioned.
+Dowel pins are perfect for this type of fit: they hold the two parts in correct alignment, allowing relaxed tolerances around bolt location and hole diameter.